RoundTable

 Understanding the Market

 Finally, it was key to get a better grasp of the market of new and existing worldbuilders and their struggles to create solutions that reduce the barriers to starting worldbuilding.
-In order to do this, I conducted surveys across current TTRPG players and Worldbuilders to develop an understanding of their wants, needs, and struggles.
+In order to do this, I conducted surveys consisting of TTRPG players and Worldbuilders to develop an understanding of their wants, needs, and struggles.

 Key Survey Findings: